peripheryapp/periphery/README.md

 ### Interface Builder

 If your project contains Interface Builder files (such as storyboards and XIBs), Periphery will take these into account when identifying unused declarations.
 Periphery parses these files to identify which classes, `@IBOutlet` properties, `@IBAction` methods, and `@IBInspectable` properties are actually referenced.
 Only those members that are connected in the Interface Builder file will be retained.
 Any `@IB*` members that are declared but not connected will be reported as unused.

+### SPI (System Programming Interface)

+Swift's `@_spi` attribute marks declarations as pseudo-private, making them accessible only to clients that explicitly import the SPI.
+While these declarations are technically `public`, they're intended for internal or restricted use.

+When using `--retain-public` for framework projects, all public declarations are retained, including those marked with `@_spi`.
+However, you may want to check for unused code within specific SPIs.
+The `--no-retain-spi` option allows you to specify which SPIs should be checked for unused code even when `--retain-public` is enabled.

+For example, with `--retain-public --no-retain-spi Internal`, Periphery will:
+- Retain regular `public` declarations
+- Retain `@_spi(Testing) public` declarations (different SPI)
+- **Check** `@_spi(Internal) public` declarations for unused code

+This is particularly useful for internal SPIs that should be audited for unused code while still retaining the framework's public API.

 ## Comment Commands